dotnet/docs/docs/core/tools/project-json.md

 ### frameworkAssemblies
 Type: Object

-Similar to dependencies but contains reference to assemblies in the GAC that are not nuget packages.
+Similar to dependencies but contains reference to assemblies in the GAC that are not NuGet packages.
 Can also specify the version to use as well as the dependency type.
-This is used when targeting .NET Framework and Portable Class Library(PCL) targets.
+This is used when targeting .NET Framework and Portable Class Library (PCL) targets.
 You can only build a project with this specified on Windows.

 For example: